dcajasn/Riskfolio-Lib/README.md

 ## Description

-Riskfolio-Lib is a library for making quantitative strategic asset allocation or portfolio optimization in Python made in Peru :peru:.
+Riskfolio-Lib is a library for making quantitative strategic asset allocation or portfolio optimization in Python made in Peru :flag_pe:.
 It is built on top of [cvxpy](https://www.cvxpy.org/) and closely integrated with [pandas](https://pandas.pydata.org/) data structures.